zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 * `max_open_connections` — set the value to `100`.
 Example: `max_open_connections = 100`.

 Save the changes in `config.toml`.

-Open for editing `vi ~/.heimdalld/config/heimdall-config.toml`.

-In `heimdall-config.toml`, change your RPC endpoint to point to a fully synced Ethereum mainnet node:

-`eth_rpc_url = <insert Infura or any full node RPC URL to Ethereum>`

-For example: `eth_rpc_url = "https://nd-123-456-789.p2pify.com/60f2a23810ba11c827d3da642802412a"`

-Save the changes in `heimdall-config.toml`.

 ### Configure the Bor Service